 Preparing for parallel PDW sessions

 The format for the PDW parallel session is 10 min for the presenter followed by a 30 min interactive session for the audience – a total of 40 min.
 After each session there is 5 min to change rooms if you wish to attend a paper in a different room.
-Therefore it is important that we all keep strictly to the times in the program and make sure that you get to the room on time after coffee and lunch breaks.
+Therefore, it is important that we all keep strictly to the times in the program and make sure that you get to the room on time after coffee and lunch breaks.

 The format is strictly unplugged with an emphasis on interaction.
+Each room will have the following available: Whiteboard, flipchart, markers, and post-its.

 The role of the Presenter